The Pregnancy Discrimination Act of 1978

 How the Law Protects Pregnant Women at Work

-https://www.thebalance.com/working-while-raising-your-family-525435Finding out you are pregnant is a very joyous thing for most women—news you will likely look forward to sharing with all your friends and family—but wait a moment or two before telling your coworkers about it.
-Once they know, your boss will too, and while yours may be wonderful, not all are.
+Finding out you are pregnant is a very joyous thing for most women—news you will likely look forward to sharing with all your friends and family—but wait a moment or two before telling your coworkers about it.
+Once they know, your boss will too, and while yours may be wonderfully receptive of this news, not all will be.
 Pregnancy discrimination is a real thing.

-The Pregnancy Discrimination Act of 1978 is an amendment to Title VII of the Civil Rights Act of 1964 and is covered under sex discrimination.
-It prohibits employers from discriminating against workers based on pregnancy, childbirth, or related medical conditions.
-Only companies that employ 15 or more people are subject to this law.
+The Pregnancy Discrimination Act requires employers to treat pregnant women the same way they do all other workers or job applicants.
+It is an amendment to Title VII of the Civil Rights Act of 1964 and is covered under sex discrimination.
+Employers may not make decisions about hiring applicants or firing or promoting workers based on pregnancy, childbirth, or related medical conditions.
+All companies that employ 15 or more people are subject to this law.

-If your employer or prospective employer has discriminated against you, you can file a charge with the EEOC.
-It is essential that you are able to state what led to your conclusion.
-Have as much proof as possible to back up your claim.
+If your employer or prospective employer has discriminated against you, file a claim with the EEOC.
+It is essential to be able to state what led to your conclusion.
+Have as much proof as possible to back up your claim including names of witnesses.
 Otherwise, it is only your word against your employer's.